 Originally developed around 1980 on the UNIX operating system, Rogue became popular on college systems throughout the early 1980s.
 The original authors of Rogue were Michael Toy, Glenn Wichman and Ken Arnold.
 Because of the game's success, Michael Toy and Jon Lane ported the title to IBM PC, and later it was ported to Macintosh by Michael Toy.
 The franchise's marketing was eventually handed over to publisher Epyx, who Amiga, Atari ST and CoCo versions.
 Further ports were handled by Mastertronic in 1988 for AMSTRAD CPC, Commodore 64 and ZX Spectrum computers.

 Rogue is the quintessential fantasy dungeon crawler, sending the player down through many levels on a quest to recover the Amulet of Yendor (Rodney backwards), and return with it to the surface.
 Since the levels become increasingly more challenging, completing the game is notoriously difficult.
-The game's original graphics consist solely of ASCII; the player character is represented on screen by the "@" symbol, changed to "☺" in a later port, while different letters and symbols represent enemies and items, as well as the actual walls and floors of the dungeon.
-Later versions added sprite-based graphics, but the ASCII look is the most iconic of Rogue, as evidenced by its use in games like NetHack.
+The game's original graphics consist solely of ASCII; the player character is represented on screen by the "@" symbol; this was changed to "☺" in a later port.
+As well as this, different letters and symbols represent different enemies, items, and the environment.
+Later versions added sprite-based graphics, but ASCII graphics are most commonly associated with Rogue.

 As Rogue is based on a terminal interface, Rog-O-Matic is designed to play and win Rogue automatically, inspiring further development of bots for other games and uses.